sjson421/CS5010-A7/Assignment7/README.md

 **How to use:**

 Run Driver.java or the given JAR file from the res folder.
 The command to run the jar file will be, from the res folder, "java -jar assignment.jar \<input text file\>".
-Input files must be moved into the parent directory of src and res in order for the program to run correctly.
+Input files must be moved into the parent directory of src and res (so the main directory) in order for the program to run correctly.

 Images to modify by blurring, etc. are pre-loaded from the res folder, called landscape.jpg and typical.jpg.
 Input is from input.txt commands.